 Python wheels are provided via pypi.org.
 Note that Python2 wheels are provided for the 8.0.x release series exclusively.

 Like Windows, you can also use a binary installer to install NEURON.
-You can download alpha or recent releases from below URLs:
+Recent releases are at

-Mac OS installers have name in the format of
+Earlier Mac OS pkg installers have name in the format of

 then you might see warning like below.
 In this case you have to right-click on the installer and then

 Open.
 You can then see an option to

 The latest Mac OS pkg installers (as of 2022-01-01) are universal2 installers